phiresky/procedural-cities/ausarbeitung.md

 > -- [@chen_interactive_2008, sec.
 1]

 > We chose not to embed the
-expansion in an L-system framework to make the implemen- tation more efficient. -- [@weber_interactive_2009]
+expansion in an L-system framework to make the implementation more efficient. -- [@weber_interactive_2009]

 > While parallel
 grammars like L-systems are suited to capture growth over time,